 Once Social Security determines that a claimant (disability applicant) in Texas meets basic eligibility criteria for either SSI or SSDI, the agency sends the claimant's file to Texas's Disability Determination Services (DDS) agency.
-Texas's DDS is a part of the state Department of Assistive and Rehabilitation Services (DARS).
+Texas's DDS is a part of the Department of Health and Human Services.
 Claims examiners who work at DDS review medical information in the claimant's file and decide whether the claimant has a condition that meets Social Security's definition of disability.

 If your initial claim is denied, the next step in Texas is to seek a "reconsideration" from DDS.
 If your request for reconsideration is denied, then the next step is to ask for a hearing with an administrative law judge (ALJ).
-ALJ hearings are administered through Social Security's Office of Disability Adjudication and Review (ODAR).
-The main ODAR office in Texas is located at Suite 460, 1301 Young Street, Dallas, Texas 75202-5433.
+ALJ hearings are administered through Social Security's Office of Hearing Operations (OHO), formerly known as the Office of Disability Adjudication and Review (ODAR).
+The main OHO office in Texas is located at Suite 460, 1301 Young Street, Dallas, Texas 75202-5433.
 Its telephone number is (214) 767-9401.

-ODAR also operates several hearing offices that serve Texans.
+OHO also operates eight hearing offices that serve Texans.
 Hearing offices are located in Fort Worth, Harlingen, and San Antonio, plus Dallas and Houston each have two hearing offices.
-In addition, hearing offices in Albuquerque, New Mexico; McAlester and Oklahoma City, Oklahoma; and Shreveport, Louisiana, serve some Texans close to their borders.
+In addition, the hearing office in Oklahoma City serves some Texans close to their borders.
 To find the office that serves your location, check Social Security's hearing office locator.

 State supplement.
 Texas does not pay out additional state payments to all SSI recipients in the state, but it does supplement SSI for those receiving institutional care that is paid for by Medicaid.
-SSI recipients who live in Medicaid-funded nursing homes or intermediate care facilities for the mentally retarded can receive a monthly supplement of $60, so long as their countable income is less than $60.
+SSI recipients who live in Medicaid-funded nursing homes or intermediate care facilities for individuals with intellectual disabilities can receive a monthly supplement of $60, so long as their countable income is less than $60.
 The supplement is meant to offset the cost of institutional care.

 Medicaid.
 All SSI recipients in Texas, regardless of their living situations, are automatically eligible for Medicaid.
 Medicaid eligibility for SSI recipients in Texas is administered by the Social Security Administration.
 If you receive SSI, you should automatically be enrolled in Medicaid.
 If you have not been enrolled, contact your local Social Security office to find out why.

-If you want help with your reconsideration or appeal hearing you can locate an attorney to handle your disability case in Texas by using our disability attorney locator.
+If you want help with your reconsideration or appeal hearing you can locate an attorney to handle your disability case in Texas by putting your zip code in the disability attorney locator tool below.